zaidf/cloudflare-docs/products/workers/src/content/tutorials/handle-form-submissions-with-airtable/index.md

 </Aside>

-For example, if I fill in the `first_name` `input` with the text "Kristian", submitting the `form` via the "Submit" `button` will submit data to the URL `/new_submission` with the data `first_name=Hello`.
+For example, if I fill in the `input[name=first_name]` with the text "Kristian", submitting the `form` via the "Submit" `button` will send the data `first_name=Kristian` to the `/new_submission` URL.

 The `form` used in the example front-end UI builds on these basics, adding some CSS classes via Tailwind CSS, and adding the fields needed for a "Contact"-style form: "First name", "Last name", "Email", "Phone", "Subject", and "Message".

 ![The completed form in the front-end user interface](./ui.png)

 The code for this form can be [found on GitHub](https://github.com/signalnerve/workers-airtable-form/blob/main/frontend/src/Form.js).
-Of particular note is the `form` action, which has a placeholder for our serverless function URL, and the `method` attribute, which tells the form to submit using an [HTTP POST](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods/POST).
+Of particular note is the `form` action, which has a placeholder for our serverless function URL, and the `method` attribute, which tells the form to submit using the [HTTP POST](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods/POST) method.

 Some sample code is provided as an example below, including the first `input`, to show that the `name` is set to the value `first_name`, as well as the standard `button` with `type="submit"`: